 BIO FOR PRESS: Vashta Narada is a lifelong consciousness explorer, ET communicator, researcher, geek, gamer and an intuitive artist from Belgrade, Serbia.
 She puts great importance on subjective experiences, seeing them as a doorway to other dimensions, beings and true understanding of consciousness.
 At the beginning of 2015 her life took an unexpected turn, and while looking for cosmic artwork for her project she ventured into creating her own graphics and has been doing it ever since.
-Vashta’s ET portraits can be seen on Cosmic Disclosure series on Gaia, book covers, in documentaries about extraterrestrial contact and displayed during lectures at The Conscious Life Expo, International UFO Congress and other similar events.
+Vashta’s ET portraits can be seen on book covers, in documentaries about extraterrestrial contact and displayed during lectures at The Conscious Life Expo, International UFO Congress and other similar events.
 She has also worked with a lot of channelers to bring through visual representations of their guides.
 Main focus of her work at this time is aimed at helping people establish more personal connections with the galactics and to apply that information in their daily lives as a way to get to know themselves better and grow.
 Inspiring imagination, different perspectives, creative thinking and exploration of the infinite in a grounded, practical way are her main passions in this lifetime, and many others.

 Many people ask me for advice on how to communicate with ETs, how to open their third eye, how to remember their dreams and other similar questions.
 There is plenty of material online about each of these subjects if you want specific guidance, especially in channeled material.
 If you are really excited and inspired about this, take some time to do the research.
 As with any subject, you will find that some of that material is completely useless to you, while some speaks directly to your heart.
 Use your own guidance and discernment when it comes to these things.
 If you don’t know how to use your own guidance, work on that first and foremost.
 This is not a hobby or some latest spiritual fad to be used to avoid life and unresolved issues.
 Trying to establish any sort of contact without facing yourself fully first is not a good idea in my opinion, as it may cause significant distortions in perception of what really happened and why, as well as generate an undesirable kind of contact that is not established on equal grounds.
 Do the groundwork first and get your inner space in order.